Housing and Culinary Services Contract

 to listen to, cooperate with and follow the instructions of Housing and Residence Life staff, the COVID Operations staff, and other Ohio University officials.

 to move to another residence hall if directed by Ohio University.
 This may require you to move to a quarantine residence hall and then if you receive a COVID-19 positive test result move again to an isolation residence hall.
+This may also require moving to a symptomatic isolation residence hall while awaiting COVID-19 test results.

 that Ohio University may track the swipes of your key card to monitor whether you violated quarantine or isolation, as applicable.
 Your swipe access will be turned off for all Ohio University buildings except for the residence hall you are assigned to for quarantine or isolation.
 You are not permitted to access any other Ohio University buildings except Hudson Hall for an appointment at Campus Care or if you have been directed to receive a test in another location on campus.

 that you will immediately sign up for and use the ACCHD text option for symptom and health monitoring if prompted.

 to not leave your room except as instructed by your assigned University COVID Campus Liaison, those instances described to you in writing from Housing & Residence Life, or to use the assigned restroom facility.

-- that you are not allowed to have guests/visitors while in quarantine or isolation.
+that you are not allowed to have guests/visitors while in quarantine or isolation and will not congregate with others at any time.

 that you will be ordered or directed to submit to asymptomatic or symptomatic testing by the University, a medical provider, or Ohio Health and you must cooperate and expeditiously take steps to receive the test(s) and to sign the HIPAA authorization so that Ohio University receives the results.

-- that food will be delivered to you provided you are on a meal plan, and you will work cooperatively with Culinary Services staff to order and receive your meals safely.
+that food will be delivered to you provided you are on a meal plan, and you will work cooperatively with Culinary Services staff to order and receive your meals safely.
 You may not leave the residence hall to get food.
-Students not on a meal plan will need to resource Doordash to order food.
+Students not on a meal plan will need to resource Doordash or another delivery service to order food.